-New video reveals George Floyd’s desperate pleas before his death
+New police video reveals George Floyd’s desperate pleas before his death

 “I’m sorry; I’m so sorry.
 God dang, man.
 Man, I got shot.
 I got shot the same way, Mr. Officer, before,” Floyd told Lane.
 “Mr. Officer, please don’t shoot me.
 Please, man.”

-“I’m not going to shoot you,” Lane replied.
+“I’m not going to shoot you,” Lane replied, after putting down his gun.

 Lane later told investigators from the Minnesota Bureau of Criminal Apprehension he drew his gun because Floyd appeared to fumble around for something in his car, and Lane believed he might drive away.

-The video shows Floyd continue to ask officers not to shoot him as he stepped from his vehicle and struggled with officers as they tried to handcuff him.
+The video shows Floyd continued to ask officers not to shoot him as he stepped from his vehicle and struggled with officers as they tried to handcuff him.

-“Stop resisting, Floyd!”
-Shawanda Renee Hill, a witness inside the car, shouted.
+“Stop resisting, Floyd!” shouted Shawanda Renee Hill, a passenger inside the car.

-At several points, Floyd’s knees appear to buckle and the officers ordered him to walk.
+At several points, Floyd’s knees appeared to buckle, and the officers ordered him to walk.

-As Kueng walked Floyd to a sidewalk, Lane asked Hill about Floyd’s behavior.
+As Kueng maneuvered Floyd to a sidewalk, Lane asked Hill about Floyd’s behavior.

 “Why’s he getting all squirrelly and not showing us his hands and just being all weird like that?” he asked.